 What to expect

-- You may work both on your own and in project teams, on-site with a client, at training or management development centres or at your company's offices.
+- You may work on-site with a client, at a training or management development centre or at your company's offices.

 - Consultants must respond to client needs.
 This often means working to tight deadlines.
 Business clients usually expect you to dress professionally.

 - If you're self-employed, you'll need to travel to visit clients.
 There may be opportunities in larger consultancies to work overseas with multinational client companies.